kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-serengeti-national-park.md

 category: private-safari
 permalink: /:categories/:title/
 title: Serengeti National Park
-subtitle: "For a wide selection of African art, sculptures and artefacts, head to The Cultural Heritage craft mall"
+subtitle: "Renowned for its wealth of 🐆leopard and lion 🦁"

 sys:
   icon: 🏞️
   circuit: Northen Circuit
-  review: "Memorable Experience"
+  review: "The greatest (natural) show on earth happens here!"
   price: N/A
-  best_time: 👍 June to September
+  best_time: 👍 June to February
   accommodation:
     five_star: "N/A"
     mid_star: "N/A"
     camp: "N/A"
   image:
-    alt: Ngorongoro Conservation Area
+    alt: Serengeti National Park
-    url: "./img/uploads/cultural-heritage-bango-kibokoland-adventures.jpg"
+    url: "./img/uploads/we-just-guide-better-italy-group-cheetah-kibokolandadventures.JPG"

 image_corousel:
-  - image: "./img/uploads/cultural-heritage-culture-inside-chamber-kibokoland-adventures.jpg"
-  - image: "./img/uploads/cultural-heritage-culture-building-kibokoland-adventures.jpg"
+  - image: "./img/uploads/we-just-guide-better-italy-group-kibokolandadventures.JPG"
-  - image: "./img/uploads/cultural-heritage-culture-building-kibokoland-adventures.jpg"
+  - image: "./img/uploads/hipo.jpeg"
-  - image: "./img/uploads/cultural-heritage-bango-kibokoland-adventures.jpg"
+  - image: "./img/uploads/we-just-guide-better-italy-group-cheetah-kibokolandadventures.JPG"

 overview:

   intro:
-    - paragraph: "Is worldwide famous for the migration movement and its vast landscape habituating diverse wild animals, including the big five that are also in Ngorongoro crater and various bird species.
-It’s located in Northern Tanzania"
+    - paragraph: "Serengeti National Park is worldwide famous for the migration movement and its vast landscape habituating diverse wild animals, including the big five that are also in Ngorongoro crater and various bird species.
+It’s located in Northern part of Tanzania"

     - paragraph: "Serengeti is a considered to be Best Park it surrounded by wandering buffaloes, small groups of elephants, many antelopes such as eland, topi, kongoni, and impala are always there anytime.
 Other three big cats are easily seen like lion who always hunt for preys, Cheetahs are common in south eastern plains while leopards typically lazing in one of the big trees along the Seronera River.
 Not only that park also got hyena, giraffes, leopard, black rhino, wildebeest, zebra hippo, and many more."